ohnosequences/NCBITaxonomy/readme.md

 ## Tree

-The taxonomic tree of a `TreeType` for a `Version`, in case it can be retrieved / read from local files, is made available through `db.taxonomy.tree`.
+The taxonomic tree for a `Version` and `TreeType`, in case it can be retrieved / read from local files, is made available through the `db.taxonomy.tree` method.

 Folder for downloaded data is given by `data.localFolder`.